quiqr/quiqr-book/content/docs/1-poppygo-app/_index.md

 bookFlatSection: true
 ---

+# The PoppyGo App Reference Manual

-# Introduction
+## Introduction

-This is the PoppyGo Application Manual.
+This is the PoppyGo App Reference Manual.
 Intended audiance are PoppyGo developers all over the world.

 ## About the PoppyGo App

 The PoppyGo App is an offline CMS specially made for maintaining Hugo websites.
 It offers content management and publishing functions.

+## Version

+This reference is up to date for version 0.9